ferrandf/Computational_modelling/README.md

 The convection by air of pollutant, with adsorption and desorption, in an Active Carbon (AC) filter can be modelled by the global problem (at canister or bulk scale) (for equations see report).

 The Matlab code `main1LocalProblem.m` solves the local problem for an AC grain assuming constant exterior concentration `c_ext = 1300 gr/m3`.
 We'll use Euler method for solving the system of ODEs.
-The Euler method is an explicit method which can approximate the values of the mean concentration (qb) and concentration on the boundary (qR) of the bullet using desired time step and desired number of iterations.
+The Euler method is an explicit method which can approximate the values of the mean concentration (qb) and concentration on the boundary (qR) of the bullet using desired time step.
 We can expect order of convergence 1 (O(dt) where dt is the used timestep).

 One first interesting study is trying to know how the material parameters (D_p or Intraparticular Diffusion and B (constant related to the Boundary conditions)) affect the solution (mean and boundary concentrations).
 To do so, we can plot the Loading (Figures 1+3k) and Unloading (Figures 2+3k) or both (Figures 3+3k) for different D_p and B.